Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Background

-The primary drawback of the {\ts} paradigm is its significant computational and memory overhead \cite{park-etal-2025-scv,ColBERTv2,GaoDC21,LiLOGLMY023}, stemming from the need to store and process an embedding for every token in the corpus.
-A naive implementation can result in index sizes that are orders of magnitude larger than those for {\dvs}.
-Consequently, a substantial body of research has focused on mitigating the high cost of {\ts}.
-Techniques range from representation compression, such as the residual representations in ColBERTv2 \cite{ColBERTv2} that dramatically reduce index size, to multi-stage filtering pipelines like PLAID \cite{SanthanamKPZ22} and quantization-based methods like EMVB \cite{NardiniRV24} that leverage hardware acceleration (e.g., SIMD) to improve storage and retrieval efficiency.
-Despite these advancements, the high cost of {\ts} remains a significant barrier to its widespread adoption, positioning it as a powerful but resource-intensive ``heavyweight'' semantic search paradigm.
+The primary drawback of {\ts} is its significant computational and memory overhead \cite{park-etal-2025-scv,ColBERTv2,GaoDC21,LiLOGLMY023}, stemming from the need to store and process an embedding for every token in the corpus.
+A naive implementation can result in index sizes orders of magnitude larger than for {\dvs}.
+Consequently, substantial research has focused on mitigating this high cost.
+Techniques range from representation compression (e.g., residual representations in ColBERTv2 \cite{ColBERTv2}) to multi-stage filtering pipelines like PLAID \cite{SanthanamKPZ22} and quantization-based methods like EMVB \cite{NardiniRV24} that use hardware acceleration (e.g., SIMD) for efficiency.
+Such techniques have enabled its use in industrial systems like Vespa~\cite{vespa} where accuracy is paramount.
+Despite these advancements, the high cost of {\ts} remains a significant barrier to widespread adoption, positioning it as a powerful but resource-intensive ``heavyweight'' semantic search paradigm.